nixworks/public/news/2010/12/3/README.md

 ##### U.S. President
 ### [President Barack Obama makes a surprise visit to United States armed forces based in Afghanistan. ](/news/2010/12/3/president-barack-obama-makes-a-surprise-visit-to-united-states-armed-forces-based-in-afghanistan.md)
-_Context: Afghan, Barack Obama, U.S. President, United States armed forces_
+_Context: Afghanistan, Barack Obama, U.S. President, United States armed forces_

 ##### Cyberwarfare
 ### [As "massive" cyberwarfare against the WikiLeaks website continue, the website is forced to change its web address after EveryDNS kills its domain due to the disruption caused to its other customers by the attacks.
 United States authorities are accused of carrying out the cyber attacks against the website. ](/news/2010/12/3/as-massive-cyberwarfare-against-the-wikileaks-website-continue-the-website-is-forced-to-change-its-web-address-after-everydns-kills-its-d.md)